joonarafael/rotten-potatoes/README.md

 ## Pylint Style Check

+Assuming Linux environment:

-Run the bash script named `./pylint.sh` to check the style of the Python code.
+Run the bash script named `./pylint.sh` to check the style of the Python code **while in the virtual environment** (read about it [here](./docs/installation_manual.md#python--python-virtual-environment)).
 You might need to grant execution rights first with `chmod u+x pylint.sh`.

 Read the bash script contents with `cat pylint.sh` - never execute scripts you don't trust!